astrivant/polyad/docs/deployment/operator.md

 relaxed by a child setting `enforce: false`.
 General placement does not change a graph's lifecycle type or change the selected workload's storage contract.

-Tolerations on CRDs define fields that Polyad reads; Kubernetes does not schedule custom resources themselves.
-The guard is in the compiler: it merges and validates the inherited placement before creating native pod templates, including required tolerations.
+Polyad's compiler reads tolerations from graph resources, merges and validates the inherited placement before creating native pod templates, including required tolerations.
 Tolerations allow matching taints; selectors and required affinity choose eligible nodes.
-They do not reserve nodes, ensure scheduling, or prevent node failure.
-Polyad's compilation policy is not an admission webhook policing arbitrary edits by other Kubernetes clients.
+Kubernetes schedules the resulting Pods against available resources.
+Cluster admission controllers govern edits by other Kubernetes clients.

 Operator placement is separate: set Helm `operator.nodeSelector` and `operator.tolerations` to run operator replicas on a control node group.
 Workload graph placement has no effect on the operator pods.

-This is a **shared placement boundary**, not gang scheduling or an atomic capacity reservation.
-Pods can occupy different nodes in the selected slice, and different allowed zones; setting one zone label targets one zone.
-Kubernetes still checks each pod's CPU, memory, GPU requests and constraints individually.
+This **shared placement boundary** lets Pods occupy different nodes in the selected slice and different allowed zones; setting one zone label targets one zone.
+Kubernetes checks each Pod's CPU, memory, GPU requests and constraints individually.
 A graph may be partially admitted while waiting for capacity.
-Co-starting an entire graph or choosing one common pool dynamically from several alternatives would require a separate group-admission/reservation mechanism.
-PVC/resource selection remains in Resource manifests (`storageClassName`, volume selectors, etc.); node placement applies to pod execution.
+Co-starting an entire graph or choosing one common pool dynamically from several alternatives requires a group-admission/reservation mechanism.
+PVC/resource selection belongs in Resource manifests (`storageClassName`, volume selectors, etc.); node placement applies to Pod execution.

 For advance capacity requests, see [capacity planning](../graphs/capacity.md).